Heritage railway: Tramways

 Heritage streetcar lines are operating in over 20 U.S. cities, and are in planning or construction stages in others.
 Several new heritage streetcar lines have been opened since the 1970s; some are stand-alone lines while others make use of a section of a modern light rail system.

 Heritage streetcar systems operating in Little Rock, Arkansas; Memphis, Tennessee; Dallas, Texas; New Orleans, Louisiana; Boston, Massachusetts (MBTA Mattapan Trolley) Philadelphia, Pennsylvania (SEPTA route 15); and Tampa, Florida, are among the larger examples.
 A heritage line operates in Charlotte, North Carolina, and will become a part of the city's new transit system.
 Another such line, called The Silver Line, operates in San Diego.

 The San Francisco Municipal Railway, or Muni, runs exclusively historic trolleys on its heavily used F Market & Wharves line.
 The line serves Market Street and the tourist areas along the Embarcadero, including Fisherman's Wharf.

-Boston's Massachusetts Bay Transportation Authority runs exclusively PCC streetcars on its Ashmont-Mattapan High Speed Line, part of that authority's Red Line.
+Boston's Massachusetts Bay Transportation Authority runs exclusively PCC streetcars on its Mattapan Line, part of that authority's Red Line.
 The historic rolling stock is retained because doing so cost less than would a full rebuild of the line to accommodate either a heavy rail line (like the rest of the Red Line or the Blue or Orange Lines) or a modern light rail line (like the Green Line).
 It is also unique in that it used almost exclusively by commuters and is not particularly popular with tourists (and thus may not really be a true heritage system, despite the historic rolling stock).

-Dallas has the McKinney Avenue Transit Authority.
+Dallas has the M-Line Trolley.
 Denver has the Platte Valley Trolley, a heritage line recalling the open-sided streetcars of the early 20th century.
 Old Pueblo Trolley is a volunteer-run heritage line in Tucson, Arizona; its popularity inspired, in large part, a modern streetcar system for Tucson currently in the final planning stages, which would incorporate the heritage line.
 The VTA in San Jose, California, also maintains a heritage trolley fleet, for occasional use on the downtown portion of a new light rail system opened in 1988.
-Other cities with heritage streetcar lines include Galveston, Texas; Kenosha, Wisconsin, and San Pedro, California (home of the port of Los Angeles).
+Other cities with heritage streetcar lines include Galveston, Texas; Kenosha, Wisconsin; and San Pedro, California (home of the port of Los Angeles).
 The National Park Service operates a system in Lowell, Massachusetts.